JotaPalma/logseq/pages/inbox zero.md

 ## When at work, don’t check the email constantly.
 Schedule a reasonable amount of times you’ll check it (could be once a day, twice, every hour, etc).
 ## If an email can be replied to in less than 2 minutes, do so immediately.
 This will free up mental space.
 ## Archive things you no longer need to see in your inbox
-## Use the folder\label function to separate emails into categories.
+## Use the folder/label function to separate emails into categories.
 ## Create a category for emails you need to spend some time replying, or that require your attention later.
 After all, [[categories are important]].
 ## Source: Formação sobre gestão do tempo, em b-training